 - How to screen prospects for your Greek organization

-Why Greek organizations need prospect researchMembership fees only go so far.
+1. Why Greek organizations need prospect researchMembership fees only go so far.
 Fraternities and sororities have houses to maintain, events to host, and various other expenses.
 Like other nonprofits, budgets need to be balanced in order for these organizations to run at full capacity.
 Greek organizations are social communities, but they’re also complicated enterprises with many moving parts.
+Fraternity and sorority financial management is an important component of the health of your chapter!
 While donations of all sizes can help, major gifts provide significant sums that can help fundraising campaigns succeed.
 Finding new major gift prospects is tough work, but it gets easier when you have prospect research to reveal the philanthropic and wealth indicators that matter.
-Download our free white paper on Major Giving: Prospects and Approaches.
+Download our free white paper on Major Giving: Prospects and Approaches for more context.